-The mandated 10% set-aside for persons with first episode psychosis (FEP) are allocated to three LME/MCOs to contract for services as directed in the Guidance for Revision of the FY2016-2017 Block Grant Application for the New 10% Set-aside issued by SAMHSA in February 2016.
+The mandated 10% set-aside for persons with first episode psychosis (FEP) are allocated to three LME/MCOs to contract for services as directed in the Guidance for Revision of the FY2016-2017 Block Grant Application for the New 10% Set-aside issued by SAMHSA in February 2016 and as amended in subsequent years.
 Funding may only be used for evidence-based programs.
-The Division has selected Coordinated Specialty Care Teams, a model recognized by SAMHSA as evidence-based.
-Program Objectives:
+The DMHDDSAS has selected Coordinated Specialty Care Teams, a model recognized by SAMHSA as evidence-based and components within CSC teams demonstrating positive effect, including peer and family support, individual placement services (IPS) as examples.
+Program objectives include: